KuroKen91/MentorMe/README.md

 npm run serve
 ```

-And then open your localhost8080 to see the site in action!
+And then open localhost8080 in your browser to see the site in action!

 Note: the servers will automatically run a migration and seed.

 ## Contributing

-Should you want to contribute:
+Should you wish to contribute:
 * please fork and clone the repo on your machine
 * Create an "issue" to describe what you want to work on
 * Submit a pull request.